New York Life insurance review 2020

 What types of life insurance coverage does New York Life offer?

 This company offers term, whole and universal life insurance policies, each with adjustable options and a selection of riders.

 Term life insurance is New York Life’s most simple and affordable policy option.
 These plans offer coverage for a set time and a fixed death benefit payout, making them ideal for covering expenses like a mortgage or the cost of education.

 - Yearly Convertible Term.
 These policies are renewable each year with terms of 10, 15 or 20 years and don’t require health information, and they can be converted to permanent coverage.
 The premiums are not fixed, so each year the annual price increases a guaranteed amount for 10 years.
 After that, the policy can be renewed.
 Premiums on the renewed policy are higher because they’re based on your age at the start of the renewal period.

 - Level Premium Convertible Term.
 These policies are available with terms of 10 to 20 years.
 There’s a fixed premium for the length of the term.
 If you’re on a fixed budget or need a fixed term, this could be a good option.
 The policy is convertible to whole life at any point during the first 10 years, without medical workup.

 Whole life insurance is New York Life’s most affordable permanent life insurance option, which offers level premiums for lifetime coverage and cash value accumulation.
-As long as your premiums are up to date, the benefit amount grows over time and qualifies for yearly dividends from New York Life’s divisible surplus.
+As long as your premiums are up to date, the benefit amount grows over time.
+As a whole life insurance policyholder, that qualifies you to receiver yearly dividends based on New York Life’s annual profits.